Kcnkcn12/Boids/README.md

 # Boids
 # About The Project
-This project is a personal project about Boids created to learn about emergent behavior, Unity, C#, and linear algebra.
+This project is a personal project about Boids created to learn about emergent behavior, linear algebra, Unity, C#, and Github.

 Boids follow a small set of rules that give rise to emergent behavior (i.e. flocking behavior) in a "procedural" manner.
 These rules are:
 * **Separation**: Boids will move away from other boids (i.e. boids avoid running into each other).